LUCIT-Systems-and-Development/unicorn-depthcache-cluster-for-binance/README.md

 A highly scalable Kubernetes application from LUCIT to manage multiple and redundant UNICORN Binance Local Depth Cache Instances on a Kubernetes Cluster for high-frequency access to Binance's DepthCache data (order books).

+The cluster can be accessed from any programming language via a REST API, allowing Asks and Bids to be retrieved in JSON format.

 [Get help](https://www.lucit.tech/get-support.html)!

 If you like the project, please